jericks/jericks.github.io/content/posts/geoc-cli.md

 Write programs to work together
 -------------------------------

-GEOC subcommands can work together by piping the results of one command to another.
+GEOC commands can work together by piping the results of one command to another.
 This examples creates 100 random points and then pipes the result to the next command which buffers each point.

 ```bash
 geoc vector randompoints -g -180,-90,180,90 -n 100 | geoc vector buffer -d 10